KinWaiCheuk/nnAudio/README.md

 # nnAudio
 Audio processing by using pytorch 1D convolution network.
 By doing so, spectrograms can be generated from audio on-the-fly during neural network training.

+The name of nnAudio comes from `torch.nn`, since most of the codes are built from `torch.nn`.

 # Dependencies
 Numpy 1.14.5